 Message From The Department Chair

-On behalf of the faculty, I would like to welcome you to the University of Rochester Medical Center and the Department of Imaging Sciences.
+On behalf of the faculty, I would like to welcome you to the University of Rochester Medical Center and the Department of Imaging.

-The Department of Imaging Sciences, which provides comprehensive imaging services under the banner of the University of Rochester Medical Center, employs more than 73 Board certified radiologists specializing in 11 clinical areas.
+The Department of Imaging, which provides comprehensive imaging services under the banner of the University of Rochester Medical Center, employs more than 73 Board certified radiologists specializing in 11 clinical areas.
 We perform more than 550,000 imaging examinations per year throughout the University of Rochester Medical Center network.
-Many of our faculty is nationally and internationally acknowledged as experts in the area of their specialty interest, with widely recognized contributions to clinical care, education of trainees, and research.
+Many of our faculty are nationally and internationally acknowledged as experts in the area of their specialty interest, with widely recognized contributions to clinical care, education of trainees, and research.

-Our clinical services include all aspects of diagnostic radiology including active abdominal imaging, breast imaging, cardiovascular, emergency medicine, musculoskeletal imaging, neuroradiology, nuclear medicine, pediatric imaging, thoracic imaging, and vascular interventional radiology.
+Our clinical services include all aspects of diagnostic radiology: active abdominal imaging, breast imaging, cardiovascular, emergency medicine, musculoskeletal imaging, neuroradiology, nuclear medicine, pediatric imaging, thoracic imaging, and vascular interventional radiology.

-As part of the regional's premier medical center, teaching is a critical part of the Department of Imaging Science's charter.
+As part of the region's premier medical center, the Department of Imaging incorporates teaching as a critical component of its charter.
 Our graduating residents and fellows are provided specialized training and are highly sought after throughout the country.
 Our alumni can be found in prestigious academic radiology departments and private practices throughout the country.
 Admission to our residency program is highly competitive with a large number of applicants applying for a residency position each year.
 Specialty fellowship programs are offered in Abdominal Imaging, Neuroradiology, Pediatric Radiology, Musculoskeletal Radiology, MRI Imaging, Breast Imaging, Emergency Radiology, and Vascular Interventional Radiology.